Js-cook/Cook-AU24-Component/doc/01-component-brainstorming/01-component-brainstorming.md

   - **Kernel Methods**:
     - `void addItem(String name)`: adds item to the watchlist
     - `String removeItem(String name)`: removes existing item from the watchlist and returns it
+    - `String removeAnyItem()`: removes an arbitrary item from the watchlist and returns it
   - **Secondary Methods**:
     - `String randomSelection()`: selects a random item from the watchlist
     - `String[] displayWatchlist()`: returns the contents of the watchlist in the form of an array